luc-vocab/gc/gc2_website/blog/_posts/2016-04-14-first-look-sleeptrack-interface.md

 {% include image.html scaling="" image="first_look_sleeptrack_interface/control_tab.jpg" %}

+The **Control** tab provides two options to take control of your device:

+* **Realtime mode** will stream data directly to the web application, in realtime.
+The main purpose of this mode is to verify the muscle sensor electrode placement.
+* **Night mode** allows you to start recording data for the night.

+Also notice the **device status** on the upper right-hand corner.
+You can see that your device is online, and its battery is 100% charged.

 {% include image.html scaling="" image="first_look_sleeptrack_interface/realtime_mode_checks.jpg" %}

+Before entering realtime mode, a number checks will be performed, such as verifying that the device is reachable, and that the initial setup has been done.

 {% include image.html scaling="" image="first_look_sleeptrack_interface/realtime_mode_data.jpg" %}

+**Realtime mode**, showing the current EMG sensor value in the gauge on the left, as well as a short history on the chart on the right.
+Contracting the temporal muscle should show a spike on this chart.
+At rest, the chart should show a low value.
+Currently this only shows EMG/Muscle sensor data, but in the future it will show accelerometer data as well.

 {% include image.html scaling="" image="first_look_sleeptrack_interface/latest_data.jpg" %}

+This page shows **latest data** captured during night mode.
+This page will auto-refresh everytime the SleepTrack device uploads data, which should be around every 15mn.
+This currently only shows EMG data.
+A simplistic *bruxism score* is calculated.
+This is based on the time-weighted duration of EMG spikes.
+The formula for calculating this is very primitive currents.
+This whole page should see a great deal of enhancements in the future, but this will only be done after I have a working prototype that lets me accumulate data while sleeping.

 {% include image.html scaling="" image="first_look_sleeptrack_interface/influxdb.jpg" %}

+The interface above

 {% include image.html scaling="" image="first_look_sleeptrack_interface/settings.jpg" %}